 Did you know?
 There are 330 million monthly active users on Twitter. (source)

-Like all social media users, we want our Twitter profile to stand out a little more than others so that when people come across us in their daily use, they think to themselves “I’d like to follow this person and see what they have to share.”
+Like me, you probably want your Twitter profile to stand out a little more than others so that when people come across you in their daily scrolling, they’ll think to themselves “I’d like to follow this person and see what they have to share.”

 - a strategic header